 Women with gestational diabetes often experience stress and anxiety that is related to feeling like they're losing control, having trouble sticking to dietary adjustments, and experiencing fear of maternal and infant complications.
 Women with gestational diabetes also felt as though they didn't have enough social support from outside their loved ones.

-This threat of increased stress, anxiety and signs of depression during pregnancy is problematic because these mental health issues can affect your hormone levels, such as your insulin levels.
-Plus, studies reveal that stress, depression and anxiety during pregnancy is associated with lower birth weight for infants and potential issues with infant growth.
+This threat of increased stress, anxiety, and signs of depression during pregnancy is problematic because these mental health issues can affect your hormone levels, such as your insulin levels.
+Plus, studies reveal that stress, depression, and anxiety during pregnancy are associated with lower birth weight for infants and potential issues with infant growth.
 Experiencing stress and depression during pregnancy also increases your risk of suffering from postpartum depression after giving birth.

 5. Ayurvedic Management of Gestational Diabetes:

 Ayurveda focuses on the holistic lifestyle of the woman which helps in minimizing the complications associated with pregnancy.
-Ayurvedic management brings balance of the doshas with the combination of a variety of herbs, diet changes and lifestyle changes.
+Ayurvedic management brings a balance of the doshas with the combination of a variety of herbs, diet changes, and lifestyle changes.

 - Turmeric powder, barley, bitter gourd juice, Triphala, and Physical Activity with Pranayama and Yogasana are known to be beneficial.

 - Curry leaves, spices such as garlic, garlic and fenugreek seeds, 2-3 servings of low fat and calcium-rich foods in the diet, and Cinnamon tea can also reduce the fasting blood sugar levels and also increases the insulin sensitivity but don't take cinnamon in surplus as it might cause involuntary contractions.